mislav/hub/README.md

 If you prefer using the HTTPS protocol for GitHub repositories instead of the git protocol for read and ssh for write, you can set "hub.protocol" to "https".
+"hub.protocol" only applies when the "OWNER/REPO" shorthand is used instead of a full git URL.

 ~~~ sh
 # default behavior